OmixVisualization/qtjambi/www/How-to-develop-Qt-in-Java.md

 * `io.qt.verbose-loading` - Specify `true` to cause QtJambi to print out library loading steps.
 * `io.qt.pluginpath` - Specify list of paths added as plugin search path.

-If you native library bundles QtJambi extracts these components to temporary directory each time at program startup.
+If you don't specify QtJambi's native location in library path QtJambi will extract libraries from native bundles to temporary directory each time at program startup.
 Typically, it is a process specific directory purged at program termination.
+This behavior can be adapted with following properties:

+* `io.qt.deploymentdir` - Specify `user` to let QtJambi extract libraries to user's application data directory.
+Specify `common` to let them be extracted to common program data directory.
+Specify a target directory to let them be extracted there.
 * `io.qt.keep-temp-deployment` - Specify `true` to avoid library deletion at program termination.
 The libraries remain in temporary directory instead.
+* `io.qt.no-native-deployment` - Specify `true` if you want to inhibit the search for native library bundles at all and load QtJambi from library path instead.

+Library extraction only takes place if QtJambi does not detect the required libraries elsewhere (e.g. in `io.qt.library-path-override`, `java.library.path` or system's library path).

+### Debugging

+When using a native debugger to debug your application you need to provide debuginfo along with the native Qtjambi libraries.
+This information is available in specific bundles corresponding to native bundles.
+QtJambi will extract the debug info files if you enable it with `io.qt.provide-debuginfo=true`.
+The extraction behavior can be adapted by following properties:

+* `io.qt.provide-debuginfo` - Specify `true` to let QtJambi extract debuginfo files.

+Along with debuginfo files, source code files could be extracted.
+However, this is not done unless you specify a target sources directory:

-* `io.qt.deploymentdir` - Specify `user` to let QtJambi extract libraries to user's application data directory.
+* `io.qt.sourcesdir` - Specify `user` to let QtJambi extract source code files to user's application data directory.
 Specify `common` to let them be extracted to common program data directory.
 Specify a target directory to let them be extracted there.

-* `io.qt.no-native-deployment` - Specify `true` if you want to inhibit the search for native library bundles at all and load QtJambi from library path instead.
+### Development

+For development purpose it is possible to let QtJambi extract header files from native bundles.

+* `io.qt.headersdir` - Specify `user` to let QtJambi extract header files to user's application data directory.
+Specify `common` to let them be extracted to common program data directory.
+Specify a target directory to let them be extracted there.

 ### QtJambi Runtime